jorabin/KeePassJava2/readme.md

 KeePass is in effect defined by the code that Dominik writes to create and maintain the project.
 Hence, there is not much by way of definitive specification of KeePass files other than that code.
 There is a discussion of the [differences between KDBX version 3.1 and version 4](https://keepass.info/help/kb/kdbx_4.html).
-There is also a discussion of the [enhancements in KDBX 4.1](https://keepass.info/help/kb/kdbx_4.1.html).
+There is also a discussion of the [enhancements in KDBX 4.1](https://keepass.info/help/kb/kdbx_4.1.html), as well as a discussion of [Key Files](https://keepass.info/help/base/keys.html#keyfiles).

+Massive credit also to the folks over at [KeePassXC](https://keepassxc.org/) who wrote some [documentation](https://github.com/keepassxreboot/keepassxc-specs) about their understanding of various format things.

 For the sake of
 clarification and my own satisfaction I have written about my understanding of